Claude Prompt Engineering Best Practices (2026): A Checklist That Actually Improves Outputs

 |---|---|---|

-| Role | Sets expertise and perspective | "You are a senior data analyst" |
+| Role | Sets the role and perspective | "You are a senior data analyst" |

 | Output rules | Format, length, tone | "Reply in 3-5 bullet points" |